(This story has been updated from an earlier version.)

-- Bend, Oregon-based Briteside is a manufacturer of prefabricated modular cultivation units and provide home delivery- and subscription-based services.
+- Bend, Oregon-based Briteside is a manufacturer of prefabricated modular cultivation units and provides home delivery- and subscription-based services.

 - Sea Hunter of Boston is a cannabis investor and operator of state-licensed operators and dispensaries in three states.

-- Sante Veritas Therapeutics of Vancouver, British Columbia, is awaiting a cannabis production license.
+- Sante Veritas Holdings of Vancouver, British Columbia, has a subsidiary, Sante Veritas Therapeutics, awaiting a cannabis production license.
 The firm recently completed a build-out of its first manufacturing facility in Powell River, British Columbia.